johnnyvalles/unix-shell/implementing-a-basic-unix-shell.md

 >>>
 ```

-Let's go ahead and run some of our example programs.
+Run some of the example programs.
 ```
-johnnyvalles@Johnnys-MacBook-Pro unix-shell % ./shell
+johnny@dev-vm unix-shell % ./shell
 >>> progs/hello
 What is your name?
 Johnny
 Hello, Johnny.
 Nice to meet you!